-Getting Older And The Price Of Staying Young
+Getting Older And The Price Of Staying Young: One Gay Man's Thoughts And Experiences

 I’d had enough when a 20-something trainer at my gym told me my arms had lost their definition, then said “Commit, dude,” and wandered off to casually do a gazillion pull-ups as I continued to sweat like the oldies.
 I was fed up when an unsolicited picture of me shirtless in Aruba showed up on Facebook and I knew it would have taken a Photoshop genius to make me look like a hunky body-surfer.
-(I’d had some dieting issues that winter, goddammit!).
+(I’d had some dieting issues that winter, goddammit!)
 I removed that photo faster than I do the Grindr butt-hole portfolios that occasionally bombard the app.

 And I’ve felt nothing but defeat after a long period of fitness training, when someone sees me in tight clothes and says, noncommittally, “Do you work out?”
 Whenever that happens I contemplate saying, sarcastically, “Never,” but the fear of them responding with “You really should” is too frightening.
 And, you know, they might just be asking the question rhetorically.

 For most gay men I know, looking fit and youthful takes a lot more work as we get older.
 The metabolism (usually) slows, our bodies don’t bounce back the way they once did, and sedate-requiring life is what happens while we we’re busy making fitness plans.
-As I write these words I’m suffering from some sort of Sleep Apnea-related illness, meaning if I don’t get seven hours I’m a zombie.
+As I write these words I’m suffering from some sort of sleep apnea-related illness, meaning if I don’t get seven hours I’m a zombie.
 Hitting the gym is like trying to write a dissertation on Advanced Algebra—an almost impossible dream.

 But here we are, a lot of us, doing are darnedest to create the illusion of youth while living on the dark side of life’s moon.
 (On a brighter note, dated Pink Floyd and other pop culture references are piling up so high we’ll always have something to joke about at the reunions.)
-The question is, since vitality costs a bit more now, are we still worth it… and there I go again.
+The question is, since vitality costs a bit more now, are we still worth it?... and there I go again.

 I’ve been working out so long—30 years—that I’d probably be lost if I didn’t have that gym to visit (especially with all that spare time on my hands).
 Hopefully, it has helped me stay physically healthy as well.
 But there have been times when I’ve sincerely considered giving up and not trying to compete anymore.

-In the end, it’s always a race, with our younger selves, with time, with those a generation younger than we are.
+In the end, it’s always a race; with our younger selves, with time, with those a generation younger than we are.
 And in the game of life the house always wins.

-Beyond the gym, men my age are spending so much time and money to stay youthful-looking that I get exhausted just hearing about all the options.
-Forget Botox, or similar line-erasing procedures I’ve been told about; there are fat freezes and collagen implants in arms and butts, testosterone shots, anabolic steroids, and so many other procedures and methods I’ve forgotten about but have been told at one time or another I need to get.
-Ever go to a dinner party and admit you’re the only one who’s not had work?
-Loo-Ser!
+Beyond the gym, men my age are spending so much time and money to stay youthful-looking that I get exhausted hearing about all the options.
+Forget Botox, or similar line-erasing procedures; there are fat freezes and collagen implants, testosterone shots, anabolic steroids, and so many other procedures and methods I’ve forgotten about but have been told at one time or another I need to invest in.
+And soon.

 I keep seeing my peers getting smaller waistlines and larger chests and foreheads that no longer stress the price and energy going into the New Yous.
+Ever go to a dinner party and admit you’re the only one who’s not had work?
+Loo-Zer!

 Is it wrong?
 Of course not.
 Personally, however, I often think men look better with more lines and natural waistlines.
 I’m a huge fan of character, both on the inside and out.
 But who knows?
 Maybe some of those bodies and faces I love so much have had a lot of help along the way and I just didn’t know and was never told.

 I’m too scared to alter anything myself, but ask me again next year.
 I dated a guy once who, when he took off his shirt, had a stomach that looked like it had been cut in half.
 He said getting lipo-suction was the worst mistake he’d ever made.
-I walked into a party last year and almost asked the guy who answered the door where the host was… before realizing it was him, sans the nose I knew and the eyes I’d always seen.
+I walked into a party last year and almost asked the guy who answered the door where the host was… before realizing it was him, sans the nose I knew and the eyes I’d last seen.

 I also worry about the addictive pull of restructuring.
 If I started, when would I stop?
 Gay, older men are not unlike older women in that sense.
 And like older women, the pressure to stay looking good is fierce.
 So is the judgment.